jolemon/Defects4J-Dataset/README.md

 ## Description

 [Defects4J](http://github.com/rjust/Defects4J) dataset (version==1.5.0), consists of 6 open source Java projects with a total of 438 defects, including Closure compiler (176 defects), Apache commonsmath (106 defects), Apache commons-lang (65 defects), Mockito (38 defects), Joda-Time (27 defects) and JFreeChart (26 defects).
+For each bug within the Defects4J dataset, the maintainers of Defects4J manually removed all code modifications that are not relevant to fixing the bug.
+This guarantees that methods with modifications are truly buggy methods related to a bug.

+Despite Defects4J provides the buggy code version and fixed code version for each bug, it does not explicitly mark the exact methods that are changed to fix a bug.
+Hence, to evaluate our method-level bug localization technique, we need to construct a dataset where each bug report is linked to its corresponding buggy methods.

+We take a two-step way to help us obtain such a dataset.
+Specifically, for each bug, we first use git difftool and [MELD](https://meldmerge.org/) to graphically present the difference between its fixed code version and buggy code version.
+Then we manually checked the code modifications, and take all methods involved in code modifications as buggy methods.
+Other unchanged methods in the buggy version are regarded as non-buggy methods.

 For the following reasons, some defects have been removed from the Defects4J dataset (version==1.5.0) to build the dataset in our experiment (BLESER and FineLocator):
   > 1. No corresponding modification to the methods.
-  > 2. Method is added but not modified or deleted in the buggy code version (In this case you cannot find the buggy method).
+  > 2. Method newly added but not modified or deleted in the buggy code version (In this case you cannot find the buggy method).
   > 3. The buggy method is constructor, which cannot be parsed by [code2vec](https://github.com/tech-srl/code2vec).
   > 4. The modified methods is innerclass of innerclass in the class (multinest) or override method in enum innerclass.
   > 5. JFreeChart is not included because only some defects in JFreeChart have corresponding bug reports.